 I approached the wide doors of the barn, raising my sword as I walked slowly through the tall grass.
 The voices became louder as I drew near, but they weren’t distinct enough to determine how many of them there were.
 Their voices all seemed to blend together until they just became a choir of muffled moans and coughs.
 Choking voices, hacking coughs, and sometimes wretched growls.
 The voices were strained and sickly, rough and phlegmy.
 Inhuman.

-I set the gas lamp down on the ground so my hands would be free, then readying my sword, opened the door.
+I set the gaslamp down on the ground so my hands would be free, readiedreadied my sword, and opened the door.
 The voices stopped in an instant as a hundred faces turned to look at me.
 The sudden silence was deafening.

 Suddenly thinking better of my initial decision to put the lamp down, I hastily grasped for it and with one hand turned the dial, causing the lamp to brighten.
 Then I stepped inside and closed the door behind me.